infinitymdm/cs5783project/ieee/main.typ

 libraries changed the training process.

 As with the fine-tuned models, the uniform model was evaluated against the same ImageNet validation subset.
-The loss is reported in @fig-losses
+The loss is reported in @fig-losses.

 == Greedy LDM Soup
 Unfortunately, because the greedy soup code uses categorical cross-entropy loss as its measure of